CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/capital-projects.md

       <li>Promoting a healthy environment; and</li>
       <li>Guiding investment in the public realm</li>
       </ul>
+  - col:
-  - col: >
+    - blurb: >
         <h5>Imagine Boston Capital Plan</h5>
         <p>Last Year, Mayor Walsh launched the Imagine Boston Capital Plan to move
         Boston residents’ priorities from idea to action, and invest in creating the city Bostonians imagine for the future.
 This year, under the Imagine Boston 2030 umbrella, the City is investing deeply in the core goals of BuildBPS, Go Boston 2030, Boston Creates, and Climate Ready Boston.
 An estimated 84% of the investment in the FY19-23 Capital Plan is aligned with the City’s planning efforts:</p>
-  right_image: /img/Expenditures-by-category.png
+    - img: /img/expenditures-by-category.png
 - text_col_2:
   - col: >
       <h5>Moving into the 21st century</h5>